 Office, Sunroom and Backyard

 While I was eager to get the office completed, I knew I had to be patient.
 There’s other places for me to try co-working in town and projects were put secondary anyway while I worked on the house.
 Finally, though it was time to think about the office space.
 Like the other rooms, I wanted it to be simple and clean so I only invested in the essentials.
 For instance, I chose a very large butcher block desk with architecture style legs to make sure a big desktop computer and any extras could fit.
 Shelves will come soon, and I made sure to have the art prints I had been saving framed professionally so they last.
 I thought Michael’s did a good job with the framing, and the desk came from Ikea, with a few modifications like paint and sanding.
-Then, we also hired experts like this electrical repair service in Elkton, KY who provide electric panel installation in Steilacoom, WA and we also added outlets for the office.
+Then, we also hired experts like this electrical repair service in Elkton, KY to check if our outlets are working.
+Experts who provide electric panel installation in Steilacoom, WA also came and we also added outlets for the office.

 The backyard is the first space I’ve had outdoors!
 Next spring planting will happen with grass and hopefully a backyard with french drain installation Hinsdale.
 For now, we use mostly just the space for grilling and maybe stepping outside for fresh air.

 Have you ever tackled furnished and filling your home?
 Have you done it all at once?
 What was your strategy?
 How often do you move?